BosEriko/dotfiles/README.md

 - `Option + Command + O` for **Upper Right**
 - `Option + Command + P` for **Lower Right**

-Close Spectacle's preferences and then install [Dash](https://kapeli.com/dash).
-Be sure to set it to dark mode after installing it!
+Close Spectacle's preferences and then install [Dash](https://kapeli.com/dash) and [Contexts](https://contexts.co/).
+Be sure to set Dash and Contexts to dark mode after installing them!

 That's it!
 You can now open Hyper or Visual Studio Code.